Lama782/NewFrontend/README.md

 **Authentication:**

 - Implement register and login functionality via email and password>
-- Protect the routes based on login and admin status.x nnnoowww
+- Protect the routes based on login and admin status.>

 **Functionalities for an Admin:**